(Updated Jan. 14, 2022)

 Summit Health continues to receive questions and concerns about COVID-19.
 We want to keep our members informed with the most-up-to-date information as it relates to their health and benefits.

 If a member needs care that was delayed because of COVID-19, they can call their provider to schedule an appointment.
 Their provider may also call them to schedule treatment.

 If a member needs to find a provider, they can search for one using Find Care in Member Dashboard.
 If they have questions or need help finding a provider, they can call us at the Medical Customer Service number on their member identification card.

 Cost-sharing is waived for COVID-19 testing needs, including:

 This is applicable to in-network and out-of-network providers, facilities and laboratories.

-If you are experiencing symptoms of novel coronavirus, such as fever, dry cough or shortness of breath, or believe you have been exposed to COVID-19, we recommend calling your doctor immediately.
+If a member is experiencing symptoms of novel coronavirus, such as fever, dry cough or shortness of breath, or believes they have been exposed to COVID-19, they should call their doctor immediately.
 In addition to the benefits outlined above, all current Summit Health benefits apply.
-They may cover additional virtual care options, (available on Member Dashboard) and calls to our Registered Nurse Advice Line (866-321-7580) if you can’t get in to see your PCP.
+They may cover additional virtual care options, (available on Member Dashboard) and calls to our Registered Nurse Advice Line (800-491-2794) if they can’t get in to see their PCP.

 If they still have questions about COVID-19 and how it could affect them, the CDC has official responses to frequently asked questions on its website.